 A camera, tripod and a selection of lenses - ideally covering ultra wide angle to telephoto.
 Tripods are essential-let me know if you dont own one.
 Also spare batteries and memory cards.

-Good walking boots and clothing for any kind of weather and wellies are strongly recommended for this workshop.
+Also, bring good walking boots and clothing for any kind of weather and wellies are strongly recommended for UK workshops.
 Comfortable backpack and waterproofs for you and your gear.
 It can be chilly in the evening so warm clothes are recommended.

 Water bottle will be handy as at times we will be out in the open but we are never far from a cafe, pub and/or public toilet.

 What level of photographer does this workshop suit?